-In short, there are a lot, that’s why we asked Ali to help us break down some of the most popular methods.
 “Upper lip hair can be removed through waxing, which is quick and easy,” she says.
-“It can also be removed by threading, which could be uncomfortable for some people but is also quick.”
-She adds that hair-removal or depilatory creams are also popular but can burn the area of the skin if left on for too long and do not remove the hair directly from the follicle.
-You can also shave your upper lip hair (a.k.a dermaplaning), which removes the hair and gently exfoliates the skin for a smooth-looking complexion, but it can be intimidating, especially if you’ve never done it before.
-“With 14 years of experience in the industry, I would say laser hair removal is the best long-term option for getting rid of coarse, dark upper lip hair.
-Laser does not, however, work for all hair types such as fine or white hair, which is when I’d recommend other treatments like waxing, tweezing or shaving,” explains Ali.
+“It can also be removed by threading, which can be uncomfortable for some people but is also quick.”
+She adds that depilatory creams are also popular, but can burn the area of the skin if left on for too long.
+As an at-home option, you can shave your upper lip hair (a.k.a dermaplaning), which removes the hair and gently exfoliates the skin for a smooth-looking complexion.

-How Can You Tell Which Upper Lip Hair-Removal Technique Is the Best for You?
+How Can You Tell Which Upper Lip Hair Removal Technique Is Best for You?

 How Can You Care for Your Upper Lip Area If Irritation Occurs?

-Mild reddening is a common side effect when removing upper lip hair but usually subsides within a couple of hours, explains Ismiel.
-“In the rare instance of skin becoming painful or inflamed for a prolonged period, that’s a sign you should try another method of hair removal in the future,” she says.
+Mild reddening is a common side effect when removing upper lip hair but usually subsides within a couple of hours.
+“In the rare instance of skin becoming painful or inflamed for a prolonged period, that’s a sign you should try another method of hair removal in the future,” says Ismeil.
 To help reduce the redness in the interim, Ali recommends treating the area with a cold compress and avoiding makeup as it can lead to further irritation.

-Ali says a common mistake her clients make when trying any hair-removal method is not fully cleaning the upper lip area before.
+Ali says a common mistake her clients make when trying any hair removal method is not fully cleaning the upper lip area before.
 Be sure to wipe away all remnants of makeup, dirt and oil from the skin before removing your peach fuzz to avoid potential irritation.
-If you need a quick cleanse, a swipe of the Garnier SkinActive Water Rose Micellar Water never lets us down.
+If you need a quick cleanse, a swipe of the Garnier SkinActive Water Rose Micellar Water will do the trick.

 “When waxing, some people mistakenly go over the same spot twice,” says Ismiel.
 “It’s important that you only wax each section once to prevent irritation to the skin.
 You can always go back and tweeze any hairs you may have missed.”